-The popularity of direct to consumer balls is increasing, given that it gives you more bang for your buck, and offers comparable performance to the notable brands.
+The popularity of direct-to-consumer balls like those made by Costco, who makes the Kirkland golf balls, is increasing, given that it gives you more bang for your buck, and offers comparable performance to the notable brands.

 Who Makes Kirkland Signature Golf Balls